 Palmer has three campuses-which one is right for me?

-All three Palmer campuses offer immediate hands-on activity within the curriculum, whether it be taking a patient history and observing in the clinic setting, studying anatomy through cadaver dissection or learning palpation techniques.
+All three Palmer campuses are very welcoming and offer early hands-on activity within the curriculum, whether it be taking a patient history and observing in the clinic setting, studying anatomy through cadaver dissection or learning palpation and adjusting techniques.

-The Davenport Campus is known as The Fountainhead, because it's the founding location of the profession.
-It's comprised of 14 major buildings, occupying seven city-blocks and is the largest of the three Palmer campuses.
-These buildings contain classrooms, a fitness center, the Palmer Center for Chiropractic Research (the largest in the world), the David D. Palmer Health Sciences Library, the Student Center and the Academic Health Center.
+The Davenport campus is the founding location of the profession.
+It's comprised of 14 major buildings, occupying seven city blocks and is the largest of the three Palmer campuses.
+These buildings contain classrooms, a new, modern athletic and recreation center, the Palmer Center for Chiropractic Research (the largest in the world), an extensive sports chiropractic and rehabilitation facility, the David D. Palmer Health Sciences Library, the Palmer Center for Business Development and the Academic Health Center.
 There's a close-knit feel on this campus, and it tends to draw students with families, as well as those drawn to the profession by chiropractic philosophy.

-Palmer’s West campus occupies one building on the western side of multi-cultural San Jose.
-It's been retrofitted specifically for convenient access to all classrooms, state-of-the-art laboratories, library, fitness center and the outpatient clinic.
-The campus is located in the heart of Silicon Valley and is known for its excellent Sports Council student organization and has a great focus on chiropractic research.
+Palmer's West campus occupies one building on the west side of multi-cultural San Jose.
+It’s been retrofitted specifically for convenient access to all classrooms, laboratories, library, fitness center and the outpatient clinic.
+The campus is located in the heart of Silicon Valley and is known for its excellent Sports Council student organization.
+The West campus has a strong focus on chiropractic research.

 Palmer's Florida campus is located in the heart of Port Orange.
 The campus consists of three buildings designed to specifically serve chiropractic students with the most up-to-date technology available.
 The Florida campus offers an integrated learning system.
 Many students who attend this campus are drawn to sports chiropractic, nutrition and pediatrics.

-While each Palmer campus has its own personality due in part to its location, you're going to get a top-notch chiropractic education at whichever Palmer College campus you choose.
+While each Palmer campus has its own personality, you're going to get a top-notch chiropractic education at whichever Palmer College campus you choose.

 Is financial aid available?